-Thousands of people suffer from strokes every year in Essex, and it can have life-changing consequences for those affected by it, as well as for their carers.
-You can read more on our page about Stroke.
+Thousands of people suffer from strokes every year in Essex.
+They can have life-changing consequences for those affected by them, as well as for their family and carers.
+You can read more on our page about Strokes.

-There is an impressive range of support services in Essex for people affected by stroke, including recovery services, counselling, exercise groups, speech and language therapy, and social groups.
-There is also a great deal of advice, information and support available to carers of people affected by stroke.
+There is an impressive range of support services in Essex for people affected by a stroke, including recovery services, counselling, exercise groups, speech therapy and social groups.
+There is also a great deal of advice, information and support available to carers of people affected by a stroke.

 This page will guide you through all of the support available to your relative and yourself in Essex.